aliuosio/ai/README.md

 ## Setup

 1. Clone the project with Git `git clone https://github.com/aliuosio/ai.git`
-2. Navigate into the project directory `cd open-webui`
+2. Navigate into the project directory `cd ai`
 3. Run `docker compose up -d` to create and start your environment.

 ## Usage